 How many times you run the configuredatastore utility depends on your configuration.

-- For relational and tile cache data stores, sign in to either the primary or standby machine as the user who installed ArcGIS Data Store and run the configuredatastore utility.
-This upgrades the data store on both the primary and standby machine.
+- For relational and tile cache (primary-standby mode) data stores, sign in to either the primary or standby machine as the user who installed ArcGIS Data Store and run the configuredatastore utility.
+This upgrades the data store on both machines.

 - If your relational and tile cache data stores are on the same machine, running the configuredatastore utility upgrades both.

-- For spatiotemporal big data stores, sign in to any of the spatiotemporal big data store machines as the user who installed ArcGIS Data Store and run the configuredatastore utility.
-This upgrades all machines in the spatiotemporal big data store.
+- For tile cache (cluster) or spatiotemporal big data stores, sign in to any of the spatiotemporal big data store machines as the user who installed ArcGIS Data Store and run the configuredatastore utility.
+This upgrades all machines in the clustered tile cache or spatiotemporal big data store.

 In this example, the configuredatastore utility is run on a machine where both the relational and tile cache data stores are running.
 Both data stores are configured with the GIS Server site https://myserver.network.com:6443/arcgis: